michael0093/Isolated-Diff-Probe/README.md

 # Design Notes
 The power supply must be isolated from your scope as the scope "GND" of the SMA connector is a 50%VDD bias voltage.
-The schematic has 3 modifications from the rev A to rev A1 design - a Y1 capacitor and two 1M biasing resistors - see schematic/PCB for location.
+The schematic has two modifications from the rev A to rev A2 design - refer to the rev B schematic and follow the notes.
+The modifications are:
+- Two biasing 1M (AMC3300) or 100k (AMC3302) resistors from near the input selector to HGND
+- Two filtering 33pF (AMC3300) or 3.3nF (AMC3302) capacitors from near the input selector to HGND
+- General note: The PCB is marked with an fc of the input circuit, not of the complete probe.
+The fc of the complete probe is about 300kHz.

 The design was originally done in Altium and then converted to KiCad so appologies that the KiCad sch/pcb may not link up quite right.
-The PCB is marked with an fc of the input circuit, not of the complete probe.
-The fc of the complete probe is about 300kHz and details can be found in the AMC3330/AMC3302 datasheet.
+For that reason there are no propper rev B output files, and also note the rev B PCB still has outstanding changes as noted on the schematic.

 Other opamps with GBWP >1MHz or so should perform similarly, the OPA2376 is just what was on hand.
 Based on practical usage, the AMC3302 with a 0R01 shunt works best for currents >=3mA with fc=100kHz.
 The AMC3330 on 1:1 range works best for voltages >=10mV and fc=300kHz.